New Lower Bicutan

-New Lower Bicutan, officially Barangay New Lower Bicutan, is one of the 38 barangays of Taguig, Metro Manila, Philippines.
-As of the 2020 census, the population was 55,928.
-The barangay was created through a plebiscite on December 28, 2008.
+New Lower Bicutan, officially Barangay New Lower Bicutan, is one of the 38 barangays of Taguig, Philippines.
+As of 2024, it has a population of 59,120 people.
+New Lower Bicutan was created through a plebiscite on December 28, 2008, separating it from Barangay Lower Bicutan.

 History

-The Sangguniang Panlungsod of Taguig passed City Ordinance No. 69 on September 15, 2008, which would detach a portion of Barangay Lower Bicutan to form an independent barangay known as New Lower Bicutan.
+The Sangguniang Panlungsod of Taguig passed City Ordinance No. 69 on September 15, 2008, which would detach a portion of Barangay Lower Bicutan to form an independent barangay to be called New Lower Bicutan.
 A plebiscite to ratify the creation of the barangay was conducted by the Commission on Elections in the city on December 18, 2008, which was then proclaimed by the city board of canvassers 10 days later.

 Geography

 New Lower Bicutan has a total land area of 106100 m2.
 The barangay is bordered to the northeast by M.R.T.
 Avenue (formerly known as Pio Felipe Street), to the east and southeast by Laguna de Bay, to the south by Teodoro Santos Street, Taguig Bethel Temple, and Lots 350, 50, and 249 PLS 272, and to the west and northwest by Barrameda Street, Maguindanao Street, Alfredo Cruz Street, Transmission Line, and Barangay Signal Village.